typesupply/opentype-cookbook/readme.md

     languagesystem DFLT dflt;

-This will register all rules for a fallback system in case an OpenType layout gets confused about which language or script your features apply to.
+This will register all rules for a fallback system in case an OpenType layout engine gets confused about which language or script your features apply to.
 Additionally, before you register a script with a specific language, you should register it with the default language for the same reason.
 So, the complete set of language system statements would look like this:

     languagesystem DFLT dflt;
     languagesystem latn dflt;